ashley0143/poke/fix-videoplayback-issues.md

 # Video not loading
 Try the SD version - if that dont worky um report a issue at https://codeberg.org/ashley/poke/issues :3

+# video quailty is low
+please open a issue :3
 # RW89DGHRUFURTEJDFMTRF HELLPP POKE IS TOOOOO SLOOW!!
 skill issue